 Every special place adds something to the overall character of the District.
 Some places have extra protections to help preserve the uniqueness of the environment, the area’s history, or provide people with access to the outdoors.
 Here are some of the ways we look after these place with specific provisions.

 Heritage includes a broad range of features that are derived from archaeological, architectural, cultural, historic, scientific, and technological qualities.
 They include sites of significance to Māori, historic sites, structures, places and areas, as well as archaeological sites.

 Heritage resources have lasting value and can be appreciated in their own right.
 They teach us about the past and the cultures of those who came before us.
 They provide us with a context for community identity and provides evidence of the continuity between the past, present and future.

 Heritage can be easily damaged or destroyed and the resulting loss of values are usually irretrievable.
 Heritage needs to be considered during the development and redevelopment of sites and areas.
-This is your opportunity to tell us what heritage values and sites you think should be protected as we create the Tasman Environment Plan.
+We will be working with our communities to learn more about the heritage values and sites you think should be protected as we create the Tasman Environment Plan.